How to Use a Proxy with Python Requests in 2023

 Proxy Session Using Python Requests

-Use a proxy session in Python requests
+Here's how to set up and use a proxy session in Python Requests:

 import requests